Am0rphous/Awesome/SysAdmin/README.md

 - [FreeIPA](https://github.com/freeipa/freeipa) -  Mirror of FreeIPA, an integrated security information management solution. [freeipa.org](https://www.freeipa.org)
 - [JXplorer](https://github.com/pegacat/jxplorer) - A free java ldap client with LDIF support, security (inc SSL, SASL & GSSAPI), translated into many languages (inc. Chinese), online help, user forms and many other features.
 - [LDAP Browser (MacOS)](https://ldapbrowsermac.com) - LDAP Admin Tool, a ldap and active directory browser and editior is a graphical tool designed to provide a user friendly environment in which to connect to any ldap aware directory server, modify data , run queries, export and print data.
+- [NetTools](https://nettools.net/) - NetTools is a free Active Directory troubleshooting tool, which provides the ability to troubleshoot, query, report and update Active Directory and other LDAP based directories.
+It includes over 90 different features to help with AD troubleshooting, including a powerful and feature rich LDAP client with over 280 predefined LDAP queries.
 - [Openldap](https://github.com/openldap/openldap) - free, open-source implementation of the Lightweight Directory Access Protocol (LDAP) developed by the OpenLDAP Project.

   ### Security